stskura/OrangeHRM/README.md

 </br>

 ## :file_folder: Backlog
-&emsp;See the information about the cleanup next steps here: [Next Steps Report](/backlog.md)
+&emsp;See the information about the cleanup next steps here: [Backlog Report](/backlog.md)